VirtuaCreative/blog/_posts/2015-10-15-markdown-tips-and-tricks.md

 Let's begin with new elements.
 Did you know you can add `HTML elements` to your markdown?
 For example, if you need a horizontal line, you can add it as the code below:

-{% highlight text linenos %}
-Some text here
+{% highlight markdown linenos %} Some text here
 // blank line
 <hr>
 // blank line
-Something else here
-{% endhighlight %}
+Something else here {% endhighlight %}

 ...and will be compiled to...